 Baden-Württemberg

-The southwestern German state recently introduced its youth ticket, which gives people aged 21 or under unlimited travel within the state for just a €1 a day.
+The southwestern German state recently introduced its youth ticket, which gives people aged 21 or under unlimited travel within the state for just €1 a day.
 That’s only about two-thirds the cost of the €49 Deutschlandticket.
 Although BaWü’s youth ticket doesn’t cover the entire country like the €49 ticket does, it may be more advantageous to young people who are mostly travelling within the state.
 Those in education or volunteer work can also use the ticket until they turn 27.

 READ ALSO: Baden-Württemberg launches new budget transport ticket for young people